EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 valence state (via a local orbital).
 Thus it incorrectly partitioned the core and valence charge.
 You must do one of the following:

 1. Remove **PZ=0 0 15.936** from _basp.bi2te3_{: style="color: green"}.
 It will no longer be treated as a valence state.
-Removing it means the remaining envelope functions are much smoother, which allows you to get away with a coarser mesh density, as described [below](#gmax).
-Whether you need it or not depends on the context.
+Removing it means the remaining envelope functions are much smoother, which allows you to get away with a coarser mesh density, as described next.
+   Whether you need it or not depends on the context: with _GW_, for example, this state is a bit too shallow to be treated with Fock exchange only (which is how cores are handled in _GW_).

 2. Copy _basp0.bi2te3_{: style="color: green"} to _basp.bi2te3_{: style="color: green"} and run **lmfa**{: style="color: blue"} over again: